Price | 2000-80000 USD |

 1. What is the “compression ratio” of a ring die?

-This is a key technical term.
-It’s the ratio of the effective length of the die hole compared to its diameter.
-A higher ratio means more compression and is generally used for lighter, fluffier materials that are harder to press together.
-A lower ratio is used for denser materials.
-Getting the right compression ratio is critical for making good quality pellets from a specific raw material.
+This is an important technical word.
+The effective length of the die hole divided by its diameter is what it is.
+A higher ratio means more compression, and it’s usually used for lighter, fluffier materials that are harder to press together.
+For materials that are denser, a lower ratio is used.
+To make good quality pellets from a certain raw material, it’s very important to get the right compression ratio.

 2. Can a ring die mill handle wet raw materials?

-No. Just like all other pellet mills, a ring die mill requires the raw material to have a specific and low moisture content before it enters the machine.
-This is typically around 10-15%.
-Any material that is too wet must be dried first.
+No. A ring die mill, like all other pellet mills, needs the raw material to have a certain amount of moisture and be low in moisture before it goes into the machine.
+This is usually between 10 and 15%.
+You need to dry anything that is too wet first.

 3. Why are ring die pellet mills so much more expensive than flat die mills?

-They are larger and more complex building with heavier, more durable components that are designed to handle high-volume, continuous production.
-They also have a more sophisticated drivetrain (either gear-driven or belt-driven) and use much more powerful motors to handle this industrial-scale output.
+They are bigger and more complicated buildings with stronger, heavier parts that are made to handle high-volume, continuous production.
+They also have a more advanced drivetrain (either gear-driven or belt-driven) and use motors that are much stronger to handle this level of output.

 4. Is maintenance on a ring die mill difficult?

-It is more involved than on a small flat die mill because it is an industrial machine.
-It requires a regular, scheduled maintenance plan.
-This includes lubrication, checking the wear on the die and rollers, and making sure the rollers are properly adjusted.
-However, these machines are designed to be serviceable in an industrial setting.
+Because it is an industrial machine, it is more complicated than a small flat die mill.
+It needs a regular, planned maintenance schedule.
+This includes checking the wear on the die and rollers, making sure the rollers are properly adjusted, and adding oil.
+These machines are meant to be easy to fix in an industrial setting, though.

 5. Do I need a ring die mill for my small farm or workshop?